 (Hong Nam Yu Sai?) – ຫ້ອງ້ຳຢູ່ໃສ

-This is one of those phrases that deserves its own section because sometimes it is the only thing that matters!
-For example, if you say, 'bathroom hong nam yu?', you will be understood, but the correct form is 'hong nam yu sai?'
+This is one of those phrases that deserves its own section because sometimes you just don’t know when you’ll need to do this.
+For example, if you say, “Bathroom hong nam yu?”, you will be understood, but the correct form is “hong nam yu sai?”

 |Leave me alone||Ponyhai khonyyu khondiav||ປ່ອຍໃຫ້ຂ້ອຍຢູ່ຄົນດຽວ|